At New Mexico St, a meltdown that runs beyond basketball

 “People are embarrassed,” said Jamie Bronstein, a history professor who also serves as vice chair of NMSU’s faculty senate.
 “People feel terrible for the students.”

-The school refused to make Arvizu or other administrators available for interviews.
-In response to a question regarding Arvizu’s case, spokesman Justin Bannister said “the chancellor and other university officials are unified and working together to discover the facts, make tough decisions for the benefit of the campus community, and restore New Mexico State University’s position as a leading, respected land-grant institution.”
+In a letter sent to “Our NMSU Community” after the AP first published this story, Arvizu acknowledged that his family had been through “a deeply personal situation.”

-Questions some people are asking on this 14,000-student campus, where some of the adobe-colored dorms and classroom buildings are a short walk from livestock barns, have as much to do with school leadership as they do with the basketball program.
+“Importantly, there is no truth to the allegations made that evening,” the letter said.
+“It was a low point for me, and since that time, my wife and I have worked to rebuild our relationship.
+I am confident this matter has not impacted my ability to lead our university.”

-There have been seven different presidents, interim presidents and chancellors over the past 15 years at the second-biggest university in New Mexico.
-In addition to its isolation – set near the jagged mountains of southern New Mexico, NMSU is some 400 miles from the nearest major media market in Phoenix – the school is unique in that its student body is 63% Hispanic and more than a quarter of the students are the first members of their family to attend college.
+There have been seven different presidents, interim presidents and chancellors over the past 15 years at the state’s second-biggest university, where more than a quarter of the 14,000 students are the first members of their family to attend college.

 “What makes NMSU such a special place is the huge opportunity to change students’ and their families’ lives by increasing our students’ social mobility,” business professor Jim Hoffman said.
 “This is why excellent leadership, thoughtful decision making and wise use of (limited) resources are so important.”